Military hospital

-A military hospital is a hospital owned and operated by a military.
+A military hospital is a hospital owned or operated by a military.
 They are often reserved for the use of military personnel and their dependents, but in some countries are made available to civilians as well.
 They may or may not be located on a military base; many are not.

 In the United Kingdom and Germany, British military hospitals have been closed; military personnel are usually treated in a special wing of a designated civilian hospital, in the UK, these are referred to as a Ministry of Defence Hospital Unit.
 Service personnel injured in combat operations are normally treated at the Royal Centre for Defence Medicine.